bkono/micro-plugins/registry/cloudmap/README.md

 ## Usage

-The plugin requires either a NamespaceID or Domain option to select an AWS CloudMap namespace.*
+The plugin registers itself as `cloudmap`.
+It can be enabled via `--registry` flags, `MICRO_REGISTRY` env var, or in code.
+Cloudmap registry does require either a NamespaceID or Domain option to select an AWS CloudMap namespace.* Either set directly in code, or use the `MICRO_CLOUDMAP_NAMESPACEID` and `MICRO_CLOUDMAP_DOMAIN` env vars.

 ```golang
 	// New Service